asx8678/exc-gate-stabilize/README.md

 ### Agent Not Found
 - Ensure JSON file is in correct directory
 - Check JSON syntax is valid
-- Restart Code Puppy or clear agent cache
+- Restart  or clear agent cache
 - Verify filename ends with `-agent.json`

 ### Validation Errors